 3. Uneven stitch length

-Now, this one my friend is a very common thing when you are not yet in the ripe stage of your practice.
+Now, this one my friend is a very common problem when you are not yet in the ripe stage of your practice.
 Yup, this problem will surely improve with a lot of practice.
 Again it is the balance of your foot pedal pressing and your hand movement.
-However, there are a couple of things that might just ease up your free motion quilting movement skill and minimize the uneven stitches problem.
+However, there are a couple of things that might just ease your free motion quilting movement skill and minimize the uneven stitches problem.

 i) Free Motion Quilting glove